joshdoman/descriptor-encrypt/README.md

 ### Commands

 *   #### Encrypt a Descriptor
-    Encrypts a Bitcoin descriptor and outputs the result in Base64.
+    Encrypts a Bitcoin descriptor and outputs the result as hex.
     ```bash
     ./target/release/descriptor-encrypt encrypt <DESCRIPTOR_STRING>
     ```